auswrigt4523526/mafm-bill/README.md

 - Create bills with items, quantities, and rates
 - Automatic calculation of totals and balances
-- Save bills locally or to a database
+- Save bills to cloud storage
 - Export bills as images for sharing
 - Mobile-responsive design for on-the-go billing
 - Progressive Web App (PWA) support for mobile installation